api-platform/docs/core/elasticsearch.md

 a custom [state processors](state-processors.md#creating-a-custom-state-processor) or any other mechanism that suits your project (such as an [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)).

+To disable elasticsearch index discovery for non-elasticsearch entities you can set `elasticsearch: false` in the `#[ApiResource]` attribute.
+If this property is absent, all entities will perform an index check during cache warmup to determine if they are on elasticsearch or not.

 You're done!
 The API is now ready to use.

 ### Creating custom mapping